AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 By State

-While there was no single most popular car in the Northeast, the Ford F-Series was the most popular car in the South and Midwest.
-Altogether, the Ford F-Series made up the No. 1 cars in 24 states, compared to eight states for the Chevrolet Silverado.2 The Tesla Model Y electric vehicle was No. 1 in four states, including California.
+In 2025, the Ford F-Series made up the No. 1 cars in 29 states, compared to six states for the Honda CR-V.2 The Tesla Model Y was No. 1 in three states, including California.

 AlabamaFord F-Series